Box turtles are a popular turtle species commonly kept as pets. These turtles are calm, friendly, and active. In addition to this, they aren’t big.

 You can draw up a feeding schedule for your pet based on its favorite snacks.
 Feel free to do this in a book or in a document or app on your computer.

-But if you have anyone assisting you in caring for your pet, it’s best you draw your feeding schedule in a book and keep it close to the turtle’s housing.
+But if you have anyone assisting you in caring for your pet, you should draw your feeding schedule in a book and keep it close to the turtle’s housing.

 Here’s an example of a good feeding chart for your pet chelonian: